 The central "eye" provides an additional passage for the water and thus decreases the pressure on the pillars; in the past it also allowed easy measuring of the level of the river and it was a warning indicator of an incoming flood.
 Learn more about these floods.

-(left) Rear fašade; (right) details of the loggia and coat of arms of Cardinal Alessandro Farnese, grandson of Pope Paul III
+(left) Rear fašade; (right) details of the loggia; (inset) coat of arms of Cardinal Alessandro Farnese, grandson of Pope Paul III

 The fašade of Palazzo Farnese towards the Tiber was the last part of the building to be completed; it was designed by il Vignola and by Giacomo della Porta to whom in particular is attributed the loggia; at that time the palace was the residence of Cardinal Alessandro Farnese.
 He financed the construction of il Ges¨ and he built a very large palace at Caprarola and Orti Farnesiani, a villa on the Palatine Hill .

 (left) XVIth century portal; (centre-above) detail of the portal showing the fleur-de-lis of the Farnese; (centre-below) detail of the second portal with the heraldic symbol of the Falconieri; (right) coat of arms which was modified by replacing the symbols of the Falconieri with those of the Medici del Vascello

 In about 1640 (..)
 Borromini extended a mid-sixteenth-century front from seven to eleven bays.
 He framed the facade